SPIN04/HELP_ME/.github/ISSUE_TEMPLATE/issue-report.md

 ---
-name: Bug report
+name: Issue report
 about: Create a report to get help
 title: ''
-labels: ''
+labels: To Validate
 assignees: SPIN04

 ---